-Patients may be considered to have failed behavioral therapies following an appropriate duration of 8 to 12 weeks without meeting treatment goals (Gormley et al [2015]).
+Individuals may be considered to have failed behavioral therapies following an appropriate duration of 8 to 12 weeks without meeting treatment goals.

-Patients may be considered to have failed pharmacologic therapies following 4 to 8 weeks of treatment without meeting treatment goals (Gormley et al [2015]).
+Individuals may be considered to have failed pharmacologic therapies following 4 to 8 weeks of treatment without meeting treatment goals.